PolymerElements/marked-element/README.md

 marked-element
 ==============

-Element interface to the marked library
+See the [component page](http://polymer.github.io/marked-element) for more information.